GreyNax/onyx_portal/index-old.md

 ---
 layout: home
-title: "Obsidian Portal: An Open Standard for Modular Spaces"
+title: "Onyx Portal: An Open Standard for Modular Spaces"
 ---

 # Building in Public

-This is a live documentation of developing the Obsidian Portal - an open standard for modular, portable spaces that dock into standardized infrastructure.
+This is a live documentation of developing the Onyx Portal - an open standard for modular, portable spaces that dock into standardized infrastructure.

 **The Vision:** Start with entertainment (escape rooms, pop-up venues), scale to commerce (food service, retail), and ultimately enable affordable portable housing.